Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

-Established and growing businesses can use softphones to radically improve internal and external communication among employees and customers.
+Established and growing businesses can use softphones to significantly improve internal and external communication among employees and customers.
 We’ll explain how softphones work, how they differ from traditional phones, and which features may be most valuable for your business communication needs.

 What is a softphone?